AbigailUchennaNkama/AbigailUchennaNkama/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abigailuchennankama&label=Profile%20views&color=0e75b6&style=flat" alt="abigailuchennankama" /> </p>

+💬 Ask me about:
-- 💬 Ask me about *Data cleaning and preprocessing methods *Statistical analysis and modeling
+- Data cleaning and preprocessing methods
+- Statistical analysis and modeling
-*Data visualization and communication of insights *Programming languages such as Python, and SQL
+- Data visualization and communication of insights
+- Programming languages such as Python, and SQL
-*Tools such as Jupyter Notebook, Tableau, and Pandas *Machine learning algorithms and techniques
+- Tools such as Jupyter Notebook, Tableau, and Pandas
+- Machine learning algorithms and techniques

 - 📫 How to reach me **nkamaabigail1@gmail.com**